 Because of the harmful nature of insecticides, we recommend reasonable insect

 control.
-We also encourage you to handle them carefully, and apply them as
+We also encourage you to handle chemicals carefully and responsibly.

-The most common of insect problem is grubs., most commonly the
+The most common of insect problem is grubs.
+The

-They are effectively controlled, but not eliminated, through insecticide
+perhaps the best known.
+They are effectively controlled, but not eliminated,

-treatment in mid summer.
-This is the time when the grub's life cycle begins.
+through insecticide treatment in mid summer.
+This is the time when the grub's

+life cycle begins.
 It's the larval stage.
-The larvae burrows into your turf, intent on fattening
+The larvae burrows into your turf,

 There are a whole host of other insects that also enjoy your lawn, some for

-only a brief visit, and others an entire season if allowed.
-There are a variety
+only a brief visit, and others an entire season, if allowed.
+There are a

-of insect sprays you can use to combat any serious infestation.
-But again,
+variety of insect sprays you can use to combat any serious infestation.
+But

-we emphasize caution.
-Applying an insecticide will eliminate insects, but
+again, we emphasize caution.
+Applying an insecticide will eliminate insects,

-you should also stay off the lawn for a period of time as indicated in the
+but you should also stay off the lawn for a period of time as indicated in

-Insects are not the only pests bothering your lawn.
-Undoubtedly, the most
+Insects are not the only pests that invade your lush lawn.
+Undoubtedly, the

 Mole Poisons- harmful to the environment and not always effective.